The Stable Homology of Congruence Subgroups: Homotopy

 A complete evaluation of the rank of $\Ktw_*$ would follow (and is equivalent to) from the following conjecture, which is already implicit in the work of Soul\'{e}:

 \begin{conj} For all $n$, $\dim \Ktw_{2n-1}(\OL) \otimes \Q = 0$. \end{conj}

 For $n = 1$, this is Leopoldt's conjecture.
-For totally real fields, Conjecture~\ref{conj:L} is equivalent to the non-vanishing of a certain $p$-adic zeta function, as follows from Theorem~3 of~\cite{SouleReg} (see also Remark 3.4 p.399 of \emph{ibid}).
-In the general case, it is equivalent to showing that the kernel of the $p$-adic regulator map on $K_{2n-1}(\OL_F)$ is finite.
+For totally real fields, Conjecture~\ref{conj:L} is equivalent to the non-vanishing of a certain $p$-adic zeta function.
+This equivalence follows from Theorem~3 of~\cite{SouleReg} (see also Remark 3.4 p.399 of \emph{ibid}).
+Actually, Soul\'{e} assumes that~$F$ is abelian, but the general case follows from the proof of the Quillen--Lichtenbaum conjecture (giving a cohomological description of the global and local~$K$ groups) together with the main conjecture for totally real fields proved by Wiles~\cite{WilesMain}.
+In the general case, it is equivalent to showing that the kernel of the $p$-adic regulator map on $K_{2n-1}(\OL_F) \otimes \Q_p$ is zero.
 The first non-trivial case of this conjecture for $F = \Q$ is $n = 3$, where (as noted above) it ``reduces'' to the question of the non-vanishing of the Kubota--Leopoldt zeta function $\zeta_p(3)$.
 One might actually make the stronger conjecture that this number is irrational (see~\cite{Zeta}).
 For more discussion of injectivity of localization maps, see~\cite{periods}.

-Since $G_{S}$ has cohomological dimension $2$ (with coefficients in $\Z_p$ for $p \ne 2$), the group $H^2(G_S,\Q_p/\Z_p(1-n))$ is divisible and hence its dual is torsion free.
+\begin{remark} \emph{ Since $G_{S}$ has cohomological dimension $2$ (with coefficients in $\Z_p$ for $p \ne 2$), the group $H^2(G_S,\Q_p/\Z_p(1-n))$ is divisible and hence its dual is torsion free.
 In particular, if Conjecture~\ref{conj:L} is true, then this $H^2$ term vanishes, and